paragjai/Implementation-of-VGG-Net/README.md

 <h2> Testing/Classification Phase : cnn_as_classifier.py </h2>

-Loads the model and classifies the image as either cats or dogs or panda ( 3 classes we trained the model for ).
-Uses one_epoch.model and label_binarizer.pickle.
+Loads the model and classifies the image as either cats or dogs or panda ( 3 classes we trained the model for ).<br> Uses one_epoch.model and label_binarizer.pickle.

 <h3> Files required for preprocessing while testing </h3>